Method summary analysis

 Incremental summary computation

-For large codebases, compute summaries incrementally.
+For large codebases, compute summaries incrementally:

 public class IncrementalSummaryComputer {